nsping13/GAN-Steerability-without-optimization/README.md

 ## BigGAN model
 We downloaded the G_ema.pth for the BigGAN model from [here](https://drive.google.com/drive/u/0/folders/1ak7yc1xcDK6lmPH7-DvJ4-rHYmAeqhSw?ths=true), however you can also use the TFhub and the pytorch implementation.
-Please see [here]( https://github.com/ajbrock/BigGAN-PyTorch).
+Please see [here](https://github.com/ajbrock/BigGAN-PyTorch).
+You are also invited to explore Imagenet classes [here](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a)

 ## Cite
 If you are using this code and refernces, please cite us: